ksenia312/nearby_service/README.md

 - `checkWifiService()` (Android only): returns true if Wi-fi is enabled
 - `requestPermissions()` (Android only): requests permissions for location and nearby devices and returns true if granted
-- `openServicesSettings()`: opens Wi-fi settings for Android and general settings for iOS
+- `openServicesSettings()`: opens Wi-fi settings for Android and general settings for iOS and macOS

 > Testing the plugin **is not possible** on Android emulators, as they usually do not contain the Wi-fi Direct function
 > in general!
 Use physical devices for that.

-### About IOS Plugin
+### About IOS and macOS Plugin

-For IOS, the P2P connection is implemented through the `Multipeer Connectivity` framework.
+For IOS and macOS, the P2P connection is implemented through the `Multipeer Connectivity` framework.

 This framework **automatically selects** the best network technology depending on the situation—using **Wi-Fi** if both devices are on the same network, or using **peer-to-peer Wi-Fi** or **Bluetooth** otherwise.